SCB LEGAL

 Separation One or both people in a relationship communicating an end to their de facto relationship or marriage.

-Service To Be Dispensed With Order Where there is urgency, it may be a good idea to have service dispensed with.
+Service To Be Dispensed With Order Where there is urgency, it may be a good idea to ask the Court to make Orders for service dispensed with.
 This means that you are asking the Court to make a decision as well as the Orders you want, without having to give the other party notice.

 Shortlisted Order Where there is urgency in having the matter listed, you will need to seek permission from the Court for the matter to be shortlisted.
 This is where the matter is listed and heard at short notice.